 - Windows 8: User Accounts and Family Safety

-In Windows 7, Windows 8 and Windows Vista (32-bit only), there is also a quick way of finding it by typing “mail” in the search box in the right top corner of Control Panel.
+You can also quickly find it by typing “mail” in the search box in the right top corner of Control Panel.